-"I don't have a problem, it's everyone else that does"
+"I don't have a problem.
+It's everyone else that does"

 Another form of this general idea is the idealistic viewpoint that if the majority of people don't accept a certain kind of person (e.g., quiet, thoughtful, intellectual types), then the onus is on society to change its views.
-There's a point to this argument, but maybe hanging back and waiting for the world to come around isn't the most efficient idea.
+There's a point to this argument, but maybe hanging back and waiting for the world to come around isn't the most efficient use of your time.
 If you have traits that are causing you to miss out on important social opportunities, you may need to come up with a work around for them.

-"I don't have a problem, society just doesn't appreciate people like me."
+"I don't have a problem.
+Society just doesn't appreciate people like me."

 A variation on the point above.
 A comment I've read several times is, "I don't see anything wrong with how I am.
 Society just doesn't appreciate creative, eccentric people.
 They don't value what we bring to the table."
-I can hardly argue there, but just because society isn't predisposed towards you doesn't mean you're totally off the hook.
+I can hardly argue there, but just because society isn't predisposed toward you doesn't mean you're totally off the hook.
 You may still have some handicaps alongside your overlooked strengths.
 Keep the good stuff, toss the bad.

-"Everything is relative, my social skills are no better or worse than the next person's"
+"Everything is relative.
+My social skills are no better or worse than the next person's"

 "People are just jealous of me/intimidated by me"

 When someone knows people look down on their social skills they can construct the alternative explanation of, "I'm actually so awesome everyone's small, jealous minds just can't handle someone like me."
 In most cases this is pretty cut and dry wishful thinking.
 Sure there are cases of forward thinkers being shunned, but what I'm talking about here is simply being clumsy with people and making up justifications for it.

 "People like me are becoming more popular in society these days"